iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nesterov Type Acceleration via Proximal Point Method Part II.md

 is invoked with $x = x_{t +1}$ only, hence, the quantifier $\forall x$ is strictly stronger than necessary.
 In a sense, if we can relax the choice of $L$ to be larger so that the above condition is still true for just $x = x_{t + 1}$.

+The theorem is generic in the sense that it didn't make use what algorithms generate the iterates.
+It can be phrase generically.
+To emphasize, consider

 #### **Lemma 3.2 | Generic Lyapunov Bounds for Non-Smooth Generic Tri-Points**
 > Continue from AG Proximal Gradient Generic PPM Form I, then we have the non-smooth analogous case of the Lyapunov upper bound: